ai-med/abcd_study/README.md

 2. Run ``python src/runnable/make_dataset.py`` to process and combine these data into one dataframe.
 Use the following options:
    ```
-   --select-one-child-per-family: Whether to randomly select only one child per family.'
+   --select-one-child-per-family: Whether to randomly select only one child per family
-   --seed: Random number seed for selecting one child per family.
+   --seed: Random number seed for selecting one child per family
    ```

 Running the experiments